PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 *Figure 1.
 WWA employers working on robot arm.*

-[WWA](https://www.wwa.nl/), a regional SME in manufacturing-process automation,  hereafter the client, has approached you as an – Artificial Intelligence Researcher – to digitilize its business processes by designing and developing a practical, Industry 4.0, robotics application that can perform bin picking by applying (advanced) reinforcement, cognitive models and computer vision algorithms.
+[WWA](https://www.wwa.nl/), a regional SME in manufacturing-process automation,  hereafter the client, has approached you as an – Artificial Intelligence Researcher – to digitilize its business processes by designing and developing a practical, Industry 4.0, robotics application that can perform bin picking by applying cognitive models, and(advanced) reinforcement learning and computer vision algorithms.

 Good luck!